Kuduro: Generations of kuduro

 There were three primary generations of kuduro that each lasted nearly a decade.
 Through all generations, the primary common vein was storytelling of social and political messages.
+Kuduro lyrics are mainly apolitical and secondary to the beat and dance.
+Through music and dance kuduro negotiates challenges in working life that cannot be express through words.
 These messages are innately representative of the diaspora as it spreads the influence of Africanness transnationally, using African-originated and influenced sounds as a global genre.